umbraco/UmbracoDocs/12/umbraco-cms/reference/configuration/filesystemproviders.md

 ### Physical path

-If you want to store the media files in a separate folder, outside of the webroot folder, maybe on a NAS/SAN, there are a few more steps.
+If you want to store the media files in a separate folder, outside of the webroot folder, maybe on Network Attached Storage (NAS) or a Storage Area Network (SAN), there are a few more steps.

 First, you must register the folder as a static file provider in your `Startup.cs` file like so: